-Outside areas and boundaries The subjects enjoy an area of garden ground, partly terraced, and boundaries are partly of stone walls.
-There is also off-street parking and a mono block driveway.
-Visually inspected.
-Ceilings Ceilings are mainly lath and plaster, part plasterboard.
+Garages and permanent outbuildings There are no outbuildings of significance.
+Outside areas and boundaries The subjects enjoy a pedestrian access road from Tay Street and also a garden ground to the front, bounded by the Foreshore/Fife Coastal Path by a stonewall with timber door for access.
+Visually inspected. visually inspected.
+Ceilings Ceilings are a mixture of lath/plaster and plasterboard, with some being of PVC clad.
+Some ceilings have spotlights fitted.
 Visually inspected from floor level.
-Internal walls Internal walls are a mixture of lath and plaster and plasterboard, with some finishes being partly wet wall to kitchen and bathroom areas.
+Internal walls Internal walls are a mixture of lath/plaster and plasterboard, with some finishes being tiled/wet wall material.
 Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Floors including sub floors Flooring on the ground level appears to be of mainly solid construction, with the upper levels being of suspended timber.
-Fitted floor coverings were evident throughout and no inspection was possible of any sub-floor areas.
+Floors including sub floors Flooring to the lower level is of solid construction, with the upper levels being of suspended timber.
+Fitted floor covering were evident throughout, and a limited inspection was possible to sub-floor area.
+We understand there is a well in the sitting room at basement level.
 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Internal joinery and kitchen fittings Door facings and skirtings are in keeping with a property of this age and type.
-Kitchen fittings consist of relatively modern units and work surfaces with some built-in appliances.
+Internal joinery and kitchen fittings Doors, facings and skirtings are in keeping with a property of this age and type.
+Kitchen fittings have units with a Marble worktop.
+There is also units in the utility room with a stainless steel sink.
 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Chimney breasts and fireplaces There are wood burning stoves to both living room and kitchen/dining area and feature stone walls.
+Chimney breasts and fireplaces There is a wood burning stove in the dining room/lounge, a feature fireplace with timber surround in the sitting room/snug and a fireplace within the lounge with marble mantel.
 Visually inspected.
 No testing of the flues or fittings was carried out.
-Internal decorations The various components are mainly of a paint finish with the doors being stripped and waxed.
+Internal decorations Walls and ceilings are a mixture of paper and paint.
+Joinery has a varnish/stain/paint finish.
 Visually inspected.
-Cellars None.
+I